dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Alchemist

 The character is well versed in the art of mixing chemicals and materials.
-It has a deep knowledge of components and will recognize these components by using its well-developed senses.
+They have a deep knowledge of components and will recognize these components by using its well-developed senses.
 A character with this background will be able to recognize materials and chemicals, possess knowledge about preparing things such as powder, and have relatively easy access to one or more good suppliers.

 #### Arcanist

 This background provides knowledge in magical and arcane subjects.
 This does not mean that the character necessarily knows how to cast spells; it just means that the character is well read or educated in the subject matter.
-It can read and understand arcane material, recognize spellcasting actions, and might have a good chance of identifying a magical item after studying it closely.
+They can read and understand arcane material, recognize spellcasting actions, and might have a good chance of identifying a magical item after studying it closely.

 #### Artist